 The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds are initially issued as auction rate securities in a seven-day mode, and each series of Bonds is subject to conversion, at the option of the Commonwealth and subject to certain restrictions, to other auction rate modes or to the fixed rate mode.
-The Bonds will bear interest from their date of delivery for the applicable Initial Period set forth on the inside front cover of this Official Statement at the rates determined by the Underwriters (identified below).
-Thereafter, the Bonds shall bear interest at the Applicable Rate determined pursuant to the Auction Procedures set forth in Appendix D hereto for each Auction Period.
+The Bonds will bear interest from their date of delivery and interest will be payable on February 1, 2008 and semiannually thereafter on August 1 and February 1, calculated on the basis of a 360-day year of twelve 30-day months.
 The Bonds are subject to redemption prior to maturity as more fully described herein.